 Tommy first saw the woman at the station in the evening as he waited to catch the train home.
-He had done some drywalling in a friend of a friend’s house that day, and was tired and in pain as he waited.
+He had done some drywalling in a friend of a friend’s house that day, and was tired and sore as he waited.

-He had swallowed two extra blues on his way from the job site, trying to take the edge off the soreness he felt, as well as to assuage his own jitters and need, and to relieve his psychic distress over when his next paycheck might be coming in.
+He’d swallowed two extra blues on his way from the job site, trying to take the edge off the soreness, as well as to assuage his own jitters and need, and to relieve his psychic distress over when his next paycheck might be coming in.
 He had just achieved a bit of equanimity when he looked across the track and saw, in the electric light that banished the already-thick nighttime, a woman seated on the bench opposite him.

 He was near the far end of the station, smoking a cigarette in the designated area.
 He always made sure to smoke away from anyone who might be bothered, and he also took care to throw his butts in the garbage.
 Just because he was willfully polluting his own body was no need for him to tarnish the world for others.